hugh-braico/slowtrainroll.in/README.md

 ### Launch slowtrain as a systemd service

-This means that if the machine reboots, slowtrain will come up automatically.
+This is optional, but it means that if the machine reboots, slowtrain will come up again automatically.

 Modify the user, paths etc in `deployment/slowtrainrollin.service` to fit the details of your host machine.
 Then: